bookercodes/pusher-chatkit-tut/README.md

 export default App
 ```

-The `UsernameForm` component probably looks familiar to you, it is a [React Form with a controlled component](https://reactjs.org/docs/forms.html).
+The `UsernameForm` component probably looks familiar to you, it's a [React Form with a controlled component](https://reactjs.org/docs/forms.html).

 There isn't a whole lot to the `App` container either.
-We render the `UsernameForm` and `onSubmit` send the username to the `/users` route, where a Chatkit user is created.
+We render the `UsernameForm` and, when the `onSubmit` event happens, send the username to the `/users` route, where a Chatkit user is created.
 If the request is successful, we update `this.state.username` so we can reference it later; otherwise, we `conosle.error` the error.

 ## Step 5.
 Rendering the ChatScreen

-* Create ChatScreen
-* When request is sent, update current screen and pass the username
+When the user submits their name, we want to render the chat:

+Start by creating a container called `ChatScreen` in `/src/`:

+Then, update `App.js`:

+Normally, we would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens, but as our application is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen` in the `render` function.

+When we render `ChatScreen` we pass `this.state.username`.
+Now `ChatScreen` - where the bulk of our code will live - has all the ifnroatmon needed to conenct to Chatkit and later, render a chat.

 ## Step 6.
 Connect to Chatkit